somysam12/boyt-by-deepseek/replit.md

 3. Click "✅ Verify Membership" button
 4. Click "🎁 Claim Key" to get your key
 5. If cooldown is active, you'll see remaining time in hours:minutes format
+6. If no keys available, you'll be automatically added to waitlist
+7. Receive your key automatically when admin adds new keys

 ### For Admins
 1. Use `/admin` command to access admin panel